Leaf-Agriculture/docs/docs/beta_input_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/varieties/search`

 Search for varieties by name, partial values are supported.
-Varieties from John Deere Operation Center are available at the API Owner level.
+Varieties from John Deere Operation Center are available at the Leaf User level.

 | Parameter (to filter by) | Values                                                                             |
 |--------------------------|------------------------------------------------------------------------------------|